Yellow Water (Ngurrungurrudjba)

 Walks and wildlife

 Yellow Water is part of the South Alligator River floodplain.
 When the waters recede, you can follow a 2.6 km return walk across the floodplain to a viewing platform on Home Billabong.
 A boardwalk offers incredible views of Yellow Water’s wildlife including some impressive saltwater crocodiles.

 Fishing and boating

-Yellow Water is also a good spot to get out in a private boat to fish.
-You’ll find great barramundi here from February to November, however they are most plentiful during the run-off season (February to April) when the floodplain starts draining into the sea.
+Yellow Water is a top-notch fishing spot for visitors with a private boat.
+You’ll find great barramundi here between February and November, but they are most plentiful during the run-off season (February to April) when the floodplain starts draining into the sea.